Complexes of stable $\infty$-categories: Spherical complexes and perverse schobers

 In the study of partially wrapped Fukaya categories, the functor $\prod_{e\in E^\partial} \on{ev}_e$ is also called the cap functor, it is adjoint to the Orlov or cup fuctor, see for instance \cite{Syl19}.
-We sketch in \S\ref{subsec:proofBarbacovi} how the proof of \Cref{thm:compsph} generalizes to a proof of \Cref{thm:schoberbdry}.
+We give some hints as to how the proof of \Cref{thm:compsph} generalizes to a proof of \Cref{thm:schoberbdry} in \S\ref{subsec:proofBarbacovi}.